Insights Accounting

 - How is end-of-service gratuity calculated in Sharjah?

 - On basic salary, not total package — that one word does most of the damage when people get it wrong.
-Under [Federal Decree-Law No. 33 of 2021](https://uaelegislation.gov.ae/en/legislations) it's 21 days per year for the first five years and 30 days per year after that, capped at two years' basic salary.
+Under [Federal Decree-Law No. 33 of 2021](https://u.ae/en/information-and-services/justice-safety-and-the-law) it's 21 days per year for the first five years and 30 days per year after that, capped at two years' basic salary.
 It only kicks in once someone completes a full year of continuous service, and the partial-year rules differ between resignation and termination.
-Here's the common Sharjah mistake — Excel-run payroll calculates on total salary instead of basic, overstating the liability by 30-50%.
+Here's the common Sharjah mistake — Excel-run payroll calculates on total salary instead of basic, overstating the liability by the whole allowance element of the package.
 Multiply that across a workforce and the balance-sheet provision balloons for no reason.

 - What does Nafis Emiratisation require for Sharjah mainland employers?

-- Nafis is the federal Emiratisation programme, run by MoHRE under [Federal Decree-Law No. 33 of 2021](https://uaelegislation.gov.ae/en/legislations) and successor Cabinet decisions.
+- Nafis is the federal Emiratisation programme, run by MoHRE under [Federal Decree-Law No. 33 of 2021](https://u.ae/en/information-and-services/justice-safety-and-the-law) and successor Cabinet decisions.
 If you're a mainland employer with 50+ staff, you hire UAE nationals at 2% of the skilled workforce per year, scaling to 10% by 2026.
-The net widened in 2023 — employers with 20-49 skilled workers in 14 priority sectors (technology, financial services, real estate, manufacturing and the rest) now owe one Emirati hire a year.
-Miss a required hire and it's AED 96,000, payable monthly to MoHRE until you close the gap.
+The net widened in 2023 — under Ministerial Resolution No. 455 of 2023, employers with 20-49 workers in the listed economic activities (technology, financial services, real estate, manufacturing and the rest) had to appoint one UAE national in 2024 and another in 2025.
+Miss that and Article 2(1) sets a contribution of AED 96,000 from January 2025 or AED 108,000 from January 2026, payable to MoHRE in monthly instalments.

 - How much do outsourced payroll services cost in Sharjah?